solana-labs/solana/bench-exchange/README.md

 /// Trade accounts are populated with this structure pub struct TradeOrderInfo {
-    /// Owner of the trade order
+    /// Owner of the order
     pub owner: Pubkey,
     /// Direction of the exchange
     pub direction: Direction,